Textualize/textualize-see/README.md

 The table should have a `run` key which defines the command to run.
 The `run` value may contain `$PATH` or `$ARGS` which will be replaced with the path and forward arguments respectively.

-The following will match any files with the extension ".py":
+The following entry in `~/.see.toml` will match any files with the extension ".py":

 ```toml
 [[actions.view."*.py"]]